sayed-2299/Academic/Machine Learning Lab/Project/README.md

-# Sarcasm Detection with Context
+# Sarcasm Detection using Bi-LSTM with GloVe Embeddings and Context

 This project demonstrates the importance of context in detecting sarcasm.
 Detecting sarcasm from short texts is challenging, as key contextual information is often missing.